-Following evaluation, optimizing performance of existing systems to ensure they are running properly may provide energy savings without making significant alterations or investment.
+Following evaluation, optimizing performance of existing systems to ensure they are operating efficiently may provide energy savings without making significant alterations or investment.
 HVAC, electrical and lighting systems, and the building envelope should all be considered for optimization.
-Typical measures to optimize performance of existing systems includes weatherizing, changing filters and cleaning and repairing existing equipment.
+Typical measures to optimize performance of existing systems includes weatherizing, changing filters and cleaning and repairing existing equipment and converting to LED bulbs.

 Studies have found that optimization of current performance is one of the most cost-effective procedures to increase the energy efficiency of existing buildings and have improved operations.
-Additionally, optimizing existing systems is a fundamentally sustainable approach that minimizes changes to the building envelope.
+Optimizing existing systems is a fundamentally sustainable approach that minimizes changes to the building envelope.

-Weatherization, improving ventilation and enhancing insulatio are all methods for reducing air, water, and vapor infiltration, and making a building more efficient.
+Weatherization, improving ventilation and enhancing insulation are all methods for reducing air, water, and vapor infiltration, and making a building more efficient.
 These and other methods for optimizing current performance are discussed more fully in Section III.